 - F. Fences shall not be allowed within a road easement or county maintained right-of-way except as provided below: - 1.
-Gates and decorative entryways to a non-county maintained road system subject to the requirements under Section 17.30.070; - 2.
-In RE, RL, AG, PA, LA, FR, and TPZ zones, agricultural fencing as defined in Article 8, may be located within a county-maintained right-of-way or non-county maintained road easement, provided that the fence is located a minimum of five feet outside of all improved areas, including roadside drainage features and cut or fill slopes.
-When located within a county-maintained right-of-way or non-county maintained road easement, the property owner shall be required to remove or relocate said fence at the time any work or improvements are being made within the right-of-way or at the county's discretion when necessary to ensure the public health, safety, and welfare. - G. Concertina wire, serpentine wire, barbed wire, razor wire, and other similar fencing materials capable of inflicting significant physical injury shall be prohibited.
+Gates and decorative entryways to a non-county maintained road system subject to the requirements under Section 130.30.070 (Gates); - 2.
+In RE, RL, AG, PA, LA, FR, and TPZ zones, agricultural fencing as defined in Article 8 (Glossary: see "Agricultural Fencing"), may be located within a county-maintained right-of-way or non-county maintained road easement, provided that the fence is located a minimum of five feet outside of all improved areas, including roadside drainage features and cut or fill slopes.
+When located within a county-maintained right-of-way or non-county maintained road easement, the property owner shall be required to remove or relocate said fence at the time any work or improvements are being made within the right-of-way or at the county's discretion when necessary to ensure the public health, safety, and welfare.

+- G. Concertina wire, serpentine wire, barbed wire, razor wire, and other similar fencing materials capable of inflicting significant physical injury shall be prohibited.
 A Minor Use Permit will be required to allow these materials if it can be demonstrated that the proposed fencing is reasonably necessary to protect persons or property and will not constitute a safety hazard to members of the public conducting themselves in a lawful manner.
 In no event shall these fencing materials protrude into or over the public right-of-way.
-These regulations shall not apply to fencing required by court order, or when being used for animal husbandry and/or grazing operations.

-- H. Fences and walls not located within any of the required setback or cross-visibility areas are limited in height only by the building height limitations of the zone in which they are located. - I. A building permit shall be required, in compliance with Chapter 15.16, for any fence over six feet in height, or as otherwise required by Title 15. - J. Fences or walls shall not exceed the requirements of this Section unless and until a Minor Use Permit is granted in compliance with Section 17.52.020. - K. Columns, pilasters, and support structures, and the decorative elements thereon associated with a fence or gate located on or within required setbacks may exceed the height limit provided they meet the following criteria: - 1.
+These regulations shall not apply to fencing required by court order, or when being used for animal husbandry and/or grazing operations. - H. Fences and walls not located within any of the required setback or cross-visibility areas are limited in height only by the building height limitations of the zone in which they are located. - I. A building permit shall be required, for any fence over six feet in height, in compliance with Chapter 110.16 (Uniform Building Code) of Title 110 (Buildings and Construction) of the County Code of Ordinances, or as otherwise required by Title 110. - J. Fences or walls shall not exceed the requirements of this Section unless and until a Minor Use Permit is granted in compliance with Section 130.52.020 (Conditional and Minor Use Permits). - K. Columns, pilasters, and support structures, and the decorative elements thereon associated with a fence or gate located on or within required setbacks may exceed the height limit provided they meet the following criteria: - 1.
 They do not exceed eight feet in height, and - 2.
 They are not located closer than 16 feet on center, and - 3.
 The fencing materials do not cumulatively exceed the see-through fence standard, where applicable, and - 4.
 They do not interfere with the cross visibility area (CVA) associated with any street or driveway.

-17.30.060 Hillside Development Standards; 30 Percent Slope Restriction
+130.30.060 Hillside Development Standards; 30 Percent Slope Restriction